patb6/gcs-bike-analysis/bike-case-study.md

   was user or machine error)
 - Keep rows where end station name and longitude exist (remove data that did not have an endpoint)
+- Created variable tip_time from the difference between the ended_at and started_at variable.
-- Create day of week (dow) with Monday as the starting day.
+- Create variables started_dow and ended_dow as day of week with Monday as the starting day.
-- Calculate distance based on longitude and latitude
+- Created variable trip_dist by calculating distance based on longitude and latitude.
-- Category variable for trips less than or equal 45 minutes or trips longer than 45 minutes - casual user bike rides include the first 45 minutes
+- Created category variable trip_type for trips less than or equal 45 minutes or trips longer than 45 minutes - casual user bike rides include the first 45 minutes

 For readability output from the R code was turned off.
-Source codes is available from the git-hub site ‘here’
+Source codes is available from the git-hub site [‘here’](bike-case-study.Rmd)

 Results from sampling the whole data set are provided here.
 There are 3009476 total rows of data.
 For this analysis we randomly selected 30095